hiroshi-teramoto/reproduce_rrm/README.md

   - The path for GAP is supposed to be `/usr/local/gap-4.13.0/gap`.
 Modify the path to match your environment path.
 * Type `./reproduce_rrm_demo.sh` and press the enter key.

 This command computes the RRM of Au5Ag in the shape space from the sample output files in the directory `Metal/Au5Ag` and outputs `rrm_Au5Ag_AFIR.dot` (a Graphviz DOT file) and `rrm_Au5Ag_AFIR.png` (the rendered graph image).
-For the detail of the dot format, refer to graphviz (https://graphviz.org/).
+For the detail of the Graphviz DOT format, refer to graphviz (https://graphviz.org/).
 If the code ran correctly, you should see the output messages like
 ```
 Metal/Au5Ag//Au5Ag_AFIR_EQ_list.log
 Metal/Au5Ag//Au5Ag_AFIR_TS_list.log